Shilpi1437/Software-Engineering-Project/User Requirements Document.md

 E) In-app messaging for communication between riders and drivers

 3) Performance Requirements:
-   The Rapido app should meet the following performance requirements:
+   The Tez Yatra app should meet the following performance requirements:

 A) Fast and responsive user interface for smooth navigation and booking experience
 B) Reliable real-time updates on ride status and driver location